florida southern students walking across campus

 Scholarships and other aid are disbursed in yearly increments.
 If you graduate early, you are not able to apply any future years’ or semesters’ awards in your final term.
 For those bringing in advanced credit, we invite you to contact your admissions counselor to discuss options for enhancing your undergraduate degree with additional coursework.

-Loans And Work Study
+Loans and Work Study

-Subsidized: The Department of Education (DOE) pays interest while students are enrolled at least half time in college.
+The Department of Education (DOE) pays interest while students are enrolled at least half time in college.

-Unsubsidized: Interest accrues as soon as the loan is disbursed, including while students are enrolled in school.
+Interest accrues as soon as the loan is disbursed, including while students are enrolled in school.

 Federal Direct subsidized and unsubsidized loans have annual limits.
 If you need to borrow additional funds, your parent can apply for a Parent Plus loan at www.studentaid.gov or you can apply for an additional student loan from a private lender such as a bank or credit union.